nih-cfde/organization/infrastructure/OnboardingWorkflow.md

  - Add their name and address to the 'Emails' box in this format: `Name <email@example.com>`
  - Click `+ Add Members`

-     NOTE1: It's basically impossible to read column Q for members that choose more than one list.
+     NOTE1: It's basically impossible to read column R for members that choose more than one list.
      It's much easier to read their choices directly off their form.
 To do that:

       - Go to [the form view for onboarding](https://docs.google.com/forms/d/1sFY6y2eHB3PS0HayEyxXtZOrBJV7lfT8thJ8bL9wKqQ/edit#responses)